OnurKerimoglu/stocks_forecasting_live/README.md

 | CI/CD | **GitHub Actions** |

-The solution architecture and the flow of logic and data between the main components is as follows:
+The solution architecture and the flow of logic and data between the main components is illustrated here:
 <img src="documentation/images/Stocks_Forecasting.png" width=1000 />

 ## Instructions for Reproduction